skyglass/spring-boot-kafka-movie-bets/README.md

 This script will build docker images and start local kubernetes environment with hot reloading of your code changes

-- open `localhost` in your Browser and make sure that `Sign Up` and `Sign In` works, you are able to `Create a Ticket` and buy it
+- open `localhost` in your Browser and make sure that `Sign Up` and `Sign In` works, you are able to `Create Movie Event` and place bet on it.

-- optionally, create 2 test accounts, create ticket with one account and buy ticket with another account
+- optionally, create 2 test accounts by registering on the `Keycloak Login` Page, create movie event and place bet with one account and do the same with another account.

-- Use "magic" payment card with number 4242 4242 4242 4242 for unlimited payment. :)
+- If the winner exists at the move event close time, then the movie event is closed, and the bets start to settle by recursively triggering kafka events during settlement, until all settlement jobs are finished.

-- If the payment is sucessful, you will see your order with status `complete` in `Orders` tab
+- Note: If the winner doesn't exist, then the movie event is configured to be closed later, after configurable amount of time (6ß seconds by default)

-- Note: if the payment is successfull, you will not see ticket in `Tickets` tab anymore!
-All tickets in this app have a quantity of one!
-It means that only one user can buy a ticket!
-You can test concurrency control by trying to buy the same ticket with several users.
-First user will succeed, others will fail to buy a ticket!
+- The winner exists only if the movie has more votes than another movie.
+If the votes are equal, the movie event is extended for configurable duration, until there is a winner.

 - Congratulations!
-You successfuly tested `Ticketing App` locally!
+You successfuly tested `Movie Bets App` locally!

 ## Azure Production Kubernetes Environment Setup with Skaffold: